polkafoundry/polkadocs/docs/feature/README.md

 ## UX-enabling features
 ### Icetea ID

-In order to prevent central authorities from abusing, blockchain apps require users to keep long and forgettable private keys or mnemonic phrases.
+To prevent central authorities from abusing, blockchain apps require users to keep long and forgettable private keys or mnemonic phrases.
 Once lost, they lose access to their accounts completely without any way to recover.
-“I forgot password” feature is simply non-existed, and calling customer services doesn't make any difference either.
+The “I forgot password” feature is simply non-existed, and calling customer services doesn't make any difference either.
 In practice, users often save their keys, in plain text, on some note-keeping programs.
 However, this action significantly increases the risk of their keys being stolen or eavesdropped on.

 Thus, Icetea ID is born to tackle this issue.
 It encrypts a user’s private key, splits it into parts, and safely stores it on multiple independent and secure key management services.
 This lifts the burden of keeping keys off users’ shoulder, while still preventing any single central authority from gaining access to the keys.
-Furthermore, recovery and 2nd factor authentication are possible for Icetea ID; and thus, onboarding and authentication will be much smoother with password-less experience – using either phone number, email, or social accounts to register.
+Furthermore, recovery and 2-factor authentication are possible for Icetea ID; and thus, onboarding and authentication will be much smoother with a password-less experience – using either a phone number, email, or social accounts to register.

 ### Signing Token